 To understand the relative importance of various extended features, they are incrementally used for matching and the performance gains are examined.
-Starting with the baseline matching algorithm, which uses only minutiae, additional features (reference points, overall image characteristics, and skeleton) are incrementally used.
-This order is roughly based on the required time in manual feature marking.
-To match various combinations of features, we have modified the minutiae matching algorithm in [1].
-The baseline matching algorithm is not only a matcher for minutiae-only templates, but also serves as a framework to match and fuse various extended features.
-We provide a detailed description of the baseline matcher and then describe the approaches to using various extended features.
+Starting with the baseline matching algorithm, which uses only minutiae, reference points, overall image characteristics and skeleton are incrementally used.
+This order is based on their cost in manual marking.

-3.1 Baseline Matching Algorithm
+A. Baseline Matching Algorithm